 Jésum Gabriel was a left-wing.
 At the domestic club level, he played for São Paulo, Cruzeiro, Bahia and Vitória-BA.
 Born on December 25, 1953, Jésum became more famous during his times with Bahia.
 He was known for a successful partnership with teammate Beijoca.
 For the São Paulo, he played 42 matches between 1972 and 1975.

 During his club career he played for San Lorenzo, Boca Juniors and Banfield in Argentina, Nacional in Uruguay, and Bangu and SC Bahia in Brazil.
 He is the 5th highest scoring player in Argentine football.
 At the international level, Sanfilippo played for the Argentina in the 1958 and 1962 World Cup Finals.
 He was also part of the Argentina squads that won the 1955 Pan American Games and the 1957 South American Championship.

-He began his career playing in the amateur categories of Ceará Sporting Club in the first half of the fifties.
+Alencar began his career playing in the amateur categories of Ceará Sporting Club in the first half of the fifties.
 He briefly played playing for America Football Club of Ceará, then returning to Ceará in the middle of the year 1957.
 Alencar joined Bahai in early 1959.
 With Bahia, he won essential the 1959 Brazilian Championship, earning the nickname “Bahia’s Pele”.
 He was known as Alencarzinho at the beginning of his career.

 ST: Uéslei (Brazil)